When you start lifting weights, your first, second, and third priority should be this:

 These differences tend to be small, only a few millimeters, but that can translate into huge differences in strength.

 Your bones function as levers, and how long or short those levers are can drastically affect how much you can lift.

-For instance, if someone has longer than average arms, they have to move the bar further to complete each rep of bench press.
+For example, if someone has longer than average arms, they have to move the bar further to complete each rep of bench press.
 All else being equal, they won’t be able to bench press as much as someone with normal length arms.

 That same disadvantage can be helpful for other exercises, though.
 Long arms make deadlifting easier, because the bar doesn’t have to travel as far when you stand up.

 So, if small changes in your anatomy can have such a drastic influence on your strength, why bother looking at strength standards?

 Well, by definition most people have average length limbs and tendon attachment points, so strength standards can still give us a ballpark estimate of how we compare to others.